 Exposed brick is always a classic choice.
 If you're lucky enough to already have some leading to your front porch, or just want to do something different than a traditional wood or stone entry, take a look at this gorgeous exterior from Addison's Wonderland.
 Brick is a relatively low-cost and easy-to-maintain material, so you can rest assured that it will last for years to come.

-White's alright, but using shades of gray on your farmhouse exterior is soothing and stylish, as seen in this design from Studio McGee.
-The subtle paint color allows the exterior to blend in with its surroundings.
-And that stunning porch with comfy seating and a front door framed by large potted plants just says, Welcome.
+You can't go wrong with a classic white exterior, but there's something equally soothing and stylish about a gray facade, as demonstrated by this design from Studio McGee.
+The subtle paint color allows the exterior to blend in with the surroundings.
+The stunning porch with comfy seating and a front door framed by large potted plants just says, Welcome.
 Now, sit back, relax, and enjoy.

-Adding stonework to your farmhouse exterior ups the ante.
+Adding stonework to your farmhouse exterior will up the ante considerably.
 Just look at this smart design from Amber Interiors that proves our point.
 The rest of the home, which is painted black, fades into the background, leaving the foreground to welcome visitors with the help of simple pavers set in a sea of gravel and a modern stone-clad portico framing the front door.